devashar13/Remotely/README.md

 # pulao-cli
-veg biryani.
+SSH key manager, you can ssh into vm by storing in pulao and using it ,it is v cool.
 Rust implementation of Shaman by Arjun Somvanshi

 Bruh pulao works, nice